seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 ---

-Of course.
+Of course!
 I had only developed on my Mac, and since on Mac the scrollbar is drawn on top of the page, I had never had this problem.

 But on Windows, the scrollbar is separate, so it pushes the content to the left.